joreilly/Confetti/CONTRIBUTING.md

 * `./gradlew :androidApp:assembleDebug`
 * `./gradlew :wearApp:assembleDebug`

-For iOS, open the `iosApp/iosApp.xcodeproj` in xCode and run the app.
+For iOS, open the `iosApp/iosApp.xcodeproj` in Xcode and run the app.

 ## API docs